Before You Start / Safety

 5) Fit new hoses fully and clock clamps correctly

-Push hose fully to stop bead, then position clamp behind the bead (not on the edge).
-Ensure clamp tabs remain accessible for future service.
+Push each hose fully until it seats at the neck stop/bead, then place clamp just behind the bead (not on the bead edge).

 6) Refill and bleed cooling system slowly